het-tanis/prolug-labs/Ansible-Labs/19-Ansible-csv-report/step1/text.md

 Create one galaxy inside of /root/playbooks/roles called ` data_gather `.

-Update the data_gather roles to properly do their functions, which can be referenced from /answers/ files.
+Update the data_gather roles to properly do it's function, which can be referenced from /answers/ files.

 <br>